Senior Advisor, Product and Process Development, Lean Enterprise Institute

 The introduction of Schilling manipulators changed the capabilities of remotely operated vehicles and are currently used in 95% of subsea work.
 TechnipFMC Schilling Robotics now delivers work-class ROVs to more customers than all other manufacturers combined.

 Schilling is an innovator, advocate, and sought-after speaker for the expansion of remote technology on the sea floor.
 Under his leadership, the company’s passion for excellence and focus on customer success, established a worldwide market supplying systems to virtually every operator of subsea ROVs.
+In 2019, the American Society of Mechanical Engineers awarded Schilling its Rhodes Petroleum Industry Leadership Award for demonstrating “management and motivational skills, entrepreneurship, innovative methods, and outstanding leadership.”

 General Manager, Engineering, Caterpillar

-Shoemaker holds a Bachelors of Science degree in Mechanical Engineering from the South Dakota School of Mines and Technology and a Masters Degree in Business Administration from Purdue University.
+- Holds a Bachelors of Science degree in Mechanical Engineering from the South Dakota School of Mines and Technology and a Masters Degree in Business Administration from Purdue University.

 Learning Session Speakers